-The Dundas BI Dashboard Designer screen is displayed.
+The dashboard editor is displayed.
 It consists of a main menu on the left, a toolbar along the top, a status bar along the bottom, and the actual design surface with horizontal and vertical rulers.
 The white area within the design surface represents your dashboard and is generally referred to as the canvas.
 You can drag and drop items onto the canvas in order to compose your dashboard.

 3.2.
 Find your data connector